-Email marketing is a strategy that can help you realize a lot of holiday sales, but that’s all dependent on how you craft your marketing emails.
-When executed correctly, email marketing can work to drive traffic to your e-commerce site, increasing conversions in the process.
+Email marketing is a strategy that can help you realize a lot about holiday sales, but that’s all depend on how you craft your marketing emails.
+When executed correctly, email marketing can drive traffic to your e-commerce site, while increasing conversions in the process.

 5. Sending the same message over and over again

-A bit similar to the first item is when your campaigns relay the same message over and over again.
-While it is true that consistency is well-appreciated, this should not be overdone.
+A bit similar to the first item is when your campaigns repeats the same message over and over again.
+While it is true that consistency is required, but there is limit to that too.

 Make sure that you craft unique, but well-coordinated messages throughout your campaign.
 But don’t go on saying the same lines unnaturally across your campaigns, especially if this is not your business’ slogan.
 There’s a creative way to be consistent with what you say so please go with that.